 The dose will depend on the type of treatment required for a patient.

 Your doctor will decide the number of doses needed each day and how long you will need to take GRISOVIN.
 These doses may differ from the usual doses shown in this leaflet.

 If your dose is different to that described in this leaflet do not change it unless your doctor tells you to.

 Follow the instructions given by your doctor and pharmacist and read the label carefully.

 GRISOVIN tablets should always be taken after meals.
 They will work better if some fat is included in the meal (for example milk or ice cream).
-If you are on a fat reduced diet, you should tell your doctor.

 Your doctor will advise you how long you will need to take GRISOVIN.

 Generally, hair or skin infections need at least 4 weeks treatment.
 Infection of the toenails or fingernails may need 6 to 12 months treatment.
 Treatment should be continued for at least 2 weeks after all signs of the infection have disappeared.